HL7/davinci-dtr/input/pagecontent/specification.md

 The system can decide how long to wait before deleting an old session.

 ##### SMART App Launch Framework IG
-Using the SMART App Launch Framework IG, the DTR process should request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
+Using the SMART App Launch Framework IG, the DTR process **SHOULD** request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
 The DTR process can then retrieve the FHIR resource representing the current person and extract whatever identifiers it deems necessary for the persistence of application state.

 The EHR's authorization server MUST support the `openid` and `fhirUser` scopes, due to the importance of the `fhirUser` element in the QuestionnaireResponse resource.